hippie68/optparse99/README.md

 optparse_shift() returns the next command line argument, while optparse_unshift() puts it back.
 Please note that optparse_unshift() is only guaranteed to undo the most recent shift.
 Using this technique, you can parse multiple option-arguments while having full control over what exactly qualifies as a valid option-argument and when to stop.

-The callback function should have the parameter char *, and .function_arg should be FUNCTION_ARG_OPTION_ARG (which it automatically is if .arg is specified).
-This is required to catch an option-argument the user may have entered via -oARG or --option=ARG.
+The callback function must have the single parameter char *, and .function_arg must be FUNCTION_TYPE_OARG.
 The function's argument will be the first command line argument, so it must be checked prior to using optparse_shift().
 E.g. to make an option eat and print all remaining command line arguments:

 ```C